Getting Started¶

 # Adaptive fusion (recommended)

-python main.py pcaps/ --tshark-filter mbtcp --family-feature-mode hybrid --fusion-method adaptive --family-neural-model-path pre_trained/industrial_VAE.pth
+python main.py pcaps/ --tshark-filter mbtcp --family-feature-mode hybrid --fusion-method adaptive --family-neural-model-path assets/pre_trained/industrial_VAE.pth

 # Learned fusion with MLP

-python main.py pcaps/ --tshark-filter mbtcp --family-feature-mode hybrid --fusion-method learned --family-neural-model-path pre_trained/industrial_VAE.pth
+python main.py pcaps/ --tshark-filter mbtcp --family-feature-mode hybrid --fusion-method learned --family-neural-model-path assets/pre_trained/industrial_VAE.pth

 # Fixed weights